DavidConsidine/FinalYearProject/README.md

 # FinalYearProject #
 Standards In Player Movement In Virtual Reality Games

+## 18. Implementing game modes ##

+	- Introduce ModeReset to EGameMode.
+	- Implement timer to switch from a timed mode to mode reset in VRGameMode.
+	- Implement temporary camera fade for resetting player position.
+	- Implement disabling and enabling player movement from game mode.

 ## 17. Timer Display ##

 	- Create blueprint, BP_Display; for displaying text-based information in game, e.g. remaining time in round.